-Sharing advice after overcoming COVID-19
+Oconto Falls man shares advice after overcoming COVID-19

 OCONTO FALLS, Wis.
 (WBAY) - An Oconto Falls business owner is sharing his story of overcoming COVID-19.

-And he’s urging others, if they’re not feeling well, to not make the same mistake he did.
+He’s urging others, if they’re not feeling well, to not make the same mistake he did.

 Wade Jeske is beyond grateful to be back to work in the archery shop he owns outside Oconto Falls.